Longwings

 (NCBI-index: 405032)

-During my walk in the Irsental in the Eifel area I saw that one of the fluttering fritillaries was different from the one I had seen until then.
+During my walk in the Irsental in the Eifel area, I saw that one of the fluttering fritillaries was different from the one I had seen until then.
 It took a while before the Marbled Fritillary (Brenthis daphne) sat down so that I could get a good picture of it.
-To determine the right species you really need the top and bottom of the wings.
+To determine the right species, you need the wings’ top and bottom.
 The top of the wings are orange with a black spot and dot pattern.
 The black spots along the rear edge of the hind wing are conspicuous and almost detached from each other.
-This distinguishes the Marbled Fritillary from the similar Lesser Marbled Fritillary (Brenthis ino) where they are fused together to form a black border.
-Another difference is the center cell on the underside of the rear wing.
-In the Marbled Fritillary, it is two-colored, while in the Lesser Marbled Fritillary it is only light yellow.
-The flight period is in one generation from the beginning of June to the end of July and the wingspan is 30-44mm.
+This distinguishes the Marbled Fritillary from the similar Lesser Marbled Fritillary (Brenthis ino), where they are fused together to form a black border.
+Another difference is the centre cell on the underside of the rear wing.
+In the Marbled Fritillary, it is two-coloured, while in the Lesser Marbled Fritillary, it is only light yellow.
+The flight period is one generation, from the beginning of June to the end of July, and the wingspan is 30-44mm.
 Host plant: Blackberry and Raspberry.
 Dutch name: Braamparelmoervlinder.
 Frisian name: Toarnbeiparlemoerflinter.

 Flying period: